-All students and employees shall be informed of this policy in student and employee handbooks, on the District website and student registration materials.
+All students and employees shall be informed of this policy in student and employee handbooks, and it is available on the District website.
 A poster summarizing the policy shall also be posted in a prominent location at each school.

 All employees shall receive information about this policy and regulation at least once a year.